What is Oil Pulling?

 S Thaweboon, J Nakaparksin, B Thaweboon.
 Effect of Oil-Pulling on Oral Microorganisms in Biofilm Models.
 Asia Journal of Public Health: 2011 May-Aug.
 (PDF)

 There are conflicting opinions on if it is safe to do oil pulling while pregnant or nursing.
-Since I started using oil pulling while not pregnant, I feel comfortable continuing while pregnant, especially as oral health can decline during pregnancy, but I’d encourage anyone considering oil pulling to research it as well.
+Since I started using oil pulling while not pregnant, I feel comfortable continuing while pregnant, especially as oral health can decline during pregnancy, but I’d encourage anyone considering it to do their own research as well.

-Have you ever used Oil Pulling?
+Have you ever tried Oil Pulling?
 What was your experience?
+Share below!